Cunoo/Arduino/README.md

 Arduino IDE
 Project on arduino with DS3231, SRF05, KY-016, DHT11, BMP180 and display

-Modulles will show on the display
+Modules will show on the display